-If you’re a DIY-er and looking to put your website together using WordPress, then the costs can be relatively low.
-You’ll need a domain, which can range from as little as £3 but on average cost around £10-15 per year depending on which provider you choose and how sought after the domain is.
+If you’re a DIY-er looking to put your website together using WordPress, the costs can be relatively low.
+You’ll need a domain, which can range from as little as £3 but on average costs around £10-15 per year depending on which provider you choose and how sought after the domain is.
 Hosting prices are also dependent on how much traffic your website receives, and you should also consider speed and security when choosing a hosting partner.
-At Supersonic Playground, we use WP-Engine, but there are also cheaper options such as BlueHost, however, we haven’t personally used this service.
+We use WP-Engine, but there are also cheaper options such as BlueHost.
+However, we haven’t personally used this service.

 You’ll also need a domain and SSL Certificate.
 You can purchase these either from your hosting provider (some hosting packages also include domains/SSL certificates) or from a reputable provider such as 123-reg or GoDaddy.

 Alternatively, you could hire a website design and development agency.
-Website agencies, like us, allow business owners and marketers to hand over their website brief and leave all the nitty-gritty details to a team of specialists.
+Website agencies like us allow business owners and marketers to hand over their website briefs and leave all the nitty-gritty details to a team of specialists.

-Unsurprisingly, outsourcing your website will come with a cost and this will vary depending on whether you choose a freelancer or established business to build your new website.
-At Supersonic Playground, we complete all projects in-house with our team of experienced experts on hand to answer client’s questions and keep them involved from day one.
+Unsurprisingly, outsourcing your website will come with a cost, and this will vary depending on whether you choose a freelancer or agency.

 Outsourcing vs Freelancer vs Agency

-The second way would be to work with a fully-fledged web agency that will handle the whole project for you.
+#2 Work with a fully-fledged web agency that will handle the whole project.
 Naturally, this will be the most expensive option out of the three, but you’ll have the chance to meet the people working on your website, and you’ll get all the benefits of having a team of experts working on your project.

 We’ve briefly mentioned how cost can vary based on who you choose to build your website, but another element to consider is how your project is costed.
-While there may be some agencies and freelancers that will pluck costs out of the air, most will base their costs on some kind of tangible offering.
+While some agencies and freelancers will pluck costs out of the air, most will base their costs on some tangible offering.
 We recommend getting 3-5 quotes from different companies, as this will give you a good indication of what you should be paying.

 By the hour

 Very popular in the US, this is where companies price the project based on the perceived value the website will generate.
-For example, if an agency believes the website they create will increase conversions by X amount, resulting in an increase of Y revenue, they will price the project based on a percentage of that added value.
+For example, if an agency believes the website they create will increase conversions by X amount, increasing Y revenue, they will price the project based on a percentage of that added value.

 Previous project estimating

-Similar to charging by the hour, this method looks at previous projects to determine how long similar builds have taken.
-For example, a brochure site that required ten templates, with a clean brand and limited additional functionality took 100 hours to build.
-Therefore, this project would be 100 hours multiplied by the company’s hourly rate = the price of the project.
+Like charging by the hour, this method looks at previous projects to determine how long similar builds have taken.
+For example, a brochure site that required ten templates, with a clean brand and limited additional functionality, took 100 hours to build.
+Therefore, this project would be 100 hours multiplied by the company’s hourly rate = £X.